-Fast food companies have one easy trick for avoiding liability for sexual harassment.
+Fast-food companies have one easy trick for avoiding liability for sexual harassment.
 Now, workers are walking out.

 “They make all the profits, but they set themselves up to shield themselves from responsibility,” says Eve Cervantez, an employment lawyer representing many of the survivors.
 “That’s a huge problem with sexual harassment, and with respect to other workplace abuses.”

 In October, McDonald’s workers outraged over L.H.’s story went on strike for a day.
-And on Tuesday, according to the Los Angeles Times, McDonald’s workers in five California cities will stage more walk-outs and a series of rallies to shore up support for a bill that would make it clear that McDonald’s is on the hook for employment law violations in franchise restaurants, including sexual harassment.
+And on Tuesday, according to the Los Angeles Times, McDonald’s workers in five California cities will stage more walkouts and a series of rallies to shore up support for a bill that would make it clear that McDonald’s is on the hook for employment law violations in franchise restaurants, including sexual harassment.
 “The franchisee being a separate business from the franchisor—I think of it as a legal fiction,” says Lorena Gonzalez, the bill’s author.
 “We allow that to absolve the franchisor of their responsibility.”

 Case in point, Perer says, are the strict rules franchisees must follow or risk losing their license.
 McDonald’s franchisees, for instance, may only use authorized technicians to fix the finicky ice cream machines they’re required to buy for their restaurants—a big reason the machines are often broken, making it hard to get your hands on a McFlurry.
 (As of this summer, the FTC was looking into restrictions on franchise owners fixing their own ice cream machines, according to the Wall Street Journal.)